ROHAN74-Prgmr/nodejs-assignments/README.md

 ## Module – 1: Node - JavaScript Fundamental

  ### Q1: What is the difference between Java & JavaScript?
-- Java Type is a Compiled language, meaning code is converted into machine-readable format before running. js Type is an Interpreted language, meaning code is executed directly without compilation.
+- Java is a Compiled language, meaning code is converted into machine-readable format before running.
+Javascript  is an Interpreted language, meaning code is executed directly without compilation.

 - Java Use Cases: Android apps, enterprise software, big data applications.
 Javascript use Cases: Front-end web development, game development, server-side development (Node.js).

 - Java is statically typed (data types are defined beforehand).
 JavaScript is dynamically typed (data types are determined at runtime).

  - Java supports multithreading, allowing multiple small programs (threads) to run concurrently inside a process.
 This enables efficient parallel execution of tasks within the same program.
-While  Javascript is Single-threaded, meaning it runs one piece of code at a time.
+Javascript is Single-threaded, meaning it runs one piece of code at a time.
 However, it uses asynchronous programming to handle concurrent operations, allowing the main thread to continue running while waiting for tasks like network requests or timers to complete.

 ### Q2.
 What is JavaScript?